-Having raised US$40 million and US$37.5 million, Waheed and ALAMI went on a shopping spree and bought Niyak and BPRS Cempaka Al-Amin rural bank respectively.
+Having raised US$40 million and US$37.5 million, Wahed and ALAMI went on a shopping spree and bought Niyah and BPRS Cempaka Al-Amin rural bank respectively.
 Alif Bank of Tajikistan raised a whopping GBP42 million (US$56.45 million) in debt and equity from Jefferson Capital, its shareholder.

 Preview of 2022